ableco/abledev-due-date-job-request/README.md

 ## Plan

-1. Figure out how to expose the component and the handler in a way that they can be used by an external project.

-2. Move some parts of this project into a package `abledev`.
+1. Move some parts of this project into a package `abledev`.
 (Maybe use a monorepo?)

-3. Create a CLI that can generate this structure.
+2. Create a CLI that can generate this structure.

 ## Important things for later: